-Besides, the T-group inverse and T-Drazin inverse are studied.
-Jin et al.\cite{Jin} established the generalized inverse of tensors by using tensor equations.
+Besides, the T-group inverse and T-Drazin inverse were studied.
+Panigrahy et al. \cite{PBM} studied some more identities involving the Moore-Penrose inverses of tensors.
+Also, a few necessary and sufficient conditions of the reverse order law for the Moore-Penrose inverse of tensors via the Einstein product were obtained.
+Behera et al. \cite{BSMN} researched several generalized inverses of tensors over a commutative ring and a non-commutative ring.
+Algorithms for computing the inner inverses, the Moore-Penrose inverse, and weighted Moore-Penrose inverse of tensors were also proposed.
+In the final, the application to the image deblurring problem was presented.
+Liu et al. \cite{Liu} studied the dual tensor with dual index one based on the T-product.
+Moreover, the solution of the dual linear system was presented by taking the advantage of the core inverse of the tensor.
+The concepts of the dual Moore-Penrose inverse and the group inverse were also established.
+Cong et al. \cite{Cong2} established the T-core-EP decomposition of tensors.
+Moreover, a canonical form and some characterizations of the T-core-EP inverse were given.
+In the final, the perturbation bounds for the T-core-EP inverse were studied.
+Sahoo et al. \cite{Sahoo} introduced the definitions of the core and the core-EP inverses of the tensors.
+Some properties, characterizations and representations of the core and the core-EP inverses were given.
+Jin et al. \cite{Jin} established the generalized inverse of tensors by using tensor equations.
 Moreover, the authors investigated the least squares solutions of tensor equations.
-Behera et al.\cite{Behera} had a further study on the generalized inverses of tensors.
+Behera et al. \cite{Behera} had a further study on the generalized inverses of tensors.
 Several characterizations of generalized inverses of tensors are provided.
 Besides, a new method for computing the Moore-Penrose inverse of a tensor was obtained.
-Ji et al.\cite{JW} extended the notion of the Drazin inverse of a square matrix to an even-order square tensor.
+Ji et al. \cite{JW} extended the notion of the Drazin inverse of a square matrix to an even-order square tensor.
 Also, the authors obtained the expression of the Drazin inverse by using the core-nilpotent decomposition.
-Behera et al.\cite{Behera2} further elaborated the theory of the Drazin inverse and $\wc$-weighted Drazin inverse of tensors.
+Behera et al. \cite{Behera2} further elaborated the theory of the Drazin inverse and $\wc$-weighted Drazin inverse of tensors.